CDCgov/stimulant_opioid_algorithm_medical_codes_SAS/README.md

     code_system_name = "ICD-10-CM" (use quotes, unless you entry is NULL) Code_sytem_name= "HCPCS", “ICD-1 0-CM” (more than one system allowed, in quotes, separated by commas)

+### dataType

+Description: Type of input data.
+Supported types include  'csv', 'xlsx', 'sas', or 'preloaded_data'.

+Example (enter only ONE format):

+    dataType = csv
+    dataType = xlsx

+### inputPath

+Description: Path to the folder where the input file (the coded medical data file to be searched) is located.
+Provide `NULL` if dataType is 'preloaded_data'.

+Examples (path does not need to be in quotes):

+    inputPath = C:\Users\sse6\Desktop\Github
+    Inputpath= NULL

+### inputFileName

+Description: Name of the input file (the coded medical data file to be searched).

+Example (enter your input file.
+This is the sample file provided):

+    inputFIleName = fake_data

+### columns_to_keep

+Description: Columns to include in the output table.

+Example (separated by spaces, no quotes or commas needed):

+    columns_to_keep = ID  VisitType

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 This repository is in